Pathways to AEI-III

-In southern Mali, farmers rely on cotton and livestock for income and on maize, sorghum, and pearl millet as food crops, with crop-livestock interactions as a key element.
+Farmers in southern Mali rely on cotton and livestock for income, and on maize, sorghum, and pearl millet as food crops, with crop-livestock interactions a key element.
 Rapid human population growth, stagnating crop yields, and decreasing labor productivity are worrying trends.
 Producing more food is challenged by natural resource degradation and climate change.

-Farmer research networks (FRN)—with their focus on inclusivity, diversity, local relevance, and knowledge co-creation—can foster farmer empowerment and agency, which are key drivers in the transition to sustainable farming systems.
+Farmer research networks (FRNs)—with their focus on inclusivity, diversity, local relevance, and knowledge co-creation—can foster farmer empowerment and agency, which are key drivers in the transition to sustainable farming systems.
 Yet much remains to be done to translate the FRN to a transformative reality.
-A shared vision for the future of Malian farming systems could serve as a target for AEI pathways, which lay out the steps and required enabling conditions to reach the vision, including the role of FRNs.
+A shared vision for the future of Malian farming systems could serve as a target for Pathways to AEI, laying out the steps and requiring enabling conditions to reach the vision, including the role of FRNs.

-This project will contribute to two pathways of the CCRP theory of change by (1) identifying and assessing AEI options that improve the performance of agricultural systems; and by (2) building the capacity of institutions and various stakeholders to support farming communities to advance along AEI pathways, using an FRN approach.
+- Contribute to two pathways of the CCRP theory of change by 1) identifying and assessing AEI options that improve the performance of agricultural systems, and 2) building the capacity of institutions and various stakeholders to support farming communities to advance along AEI pathways using an FRN approach.

-Through an inclusive co-learning process, the project will empower smallholder farmers to drive the development process and to benefit from contextualized agricultural research.
+- Through an inclusive co-learning process, the project will empower smallholder farmers to drive the development process and benefit from contextualized agricultural research.

 Outputs and Outcomes:

-The co-design of AEI pathways will increase the awareness by policy makers and the donor community on the multi-dimensional effects of trends (e.g. demography, climate, etc.) and interventions on farming systems.
+- The co-design of AEI pathways will increase policymaker and donor community awareness of the multidimensional effects of trends (demography, climate, etc.) and interventions on farming systems.

-Co-designed technical AEI options will be disseminated through leaflets, posters, videos, and by involving new farmers in the FRN.
-This will enable female and male farmers and development/extension agents to choose AEI options tailored to their context
+- Co-designed technical AEI options will be disseminated through leaflets, posters, videos, and new farmer involvement in the FRN.
+This will enable female and male farmers and development/extension agents to choose AEI options tailored to their contexts.

-Decision support tools will increase farmers’ and farmer groups’ skills for planning, monitoring and evaluation.
-This will improve management of farms, farmer groups and collective action, and in turn may positively influence the adoption of AEI options and risk management strategies, and the collaboration of farmers in the value chains.
+- Decision support tools will increase farmers’ and farmer groups’ skills for planning, monitoring, and evaluation.
+This will improve management of farms, farmer groups, and collective action, and, in turn, may positively influence the adoption of AEI options and risk management strategies as well as the collaboration of farmers in the value chains.

-Co-learning in the FRN will improve farmers’ awareness about AEI and the available technical and institutional options.
-Farmer empowerment and improved agency will gradually change how the research agenda is set
+- Co-learning in the FRN will improve farmers’ awareness about AEI and available technical and institutional options.
+Farmer empowerment and improved agency will gradually change how the research agenda is set.